Assignment 5: Keyboard and Simple Shell

 • Backspace (Delete,←,⌫) produces '\b' (ASCII backspace)

-Typing a special key produces its designated value.
-These values are greater than 0x90 to distinguish from ASCII values.
+There are thirteen non-character special keys.
+Typing a special key produces its id.
+These ids are greater than 0x90 to distinguish from ASCII values.
 The special keys are:

 • Escape